 In partnership with the Melbourne International Arts Festival, the Matter of Life and Death series of events focuses on some of the big issues in life, art and ideas.

-In this session, some of our finest writers discuss tackling death and mortality on the page, how do they tread the line between the universal and the individual experience?
+Over six sessions, the Wheeler Centre comes to the Festival with big conversations about big questions.
+In this session some of our finest writers discuss tackling death and mortality on the page, how do they tread the line between the universal and the individual experience?

 Chaired by Louise Swinn